• Home

 Common SDR Mistakes in UAE Projects

-• Using the same SDR for hot and cold lines
+• Using the same SDR for hot and cold systems

 • Ignoring temperature derating factors